mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/2_Unit Testing Bots.md

 ## 2. Setup

-Import the EchoBot Solution in VisualStudio from Student-Resources/Labs/CSharp/UnitTests.
-On successful import, you will see two projects (EchoBot, a Bot Application and EchoBotTests, a Unit Test Project) as shown below.
+Import the EchoBot Solution in VisualStudio from code\EchoBot.
+On successful import, you will see two projects (EchoBot, a Bot Application and EchoBotTests, a Test Project) as shown below.

 ![Setup](images/Setup.png)